swyxio/README/README.md

 ## How I Work

 - **How should people set time with you?** I may close Slack when in the flow of things, so I may not always be present there.
 I check email about twice a day.
 I generally like scheduling video chats with a day's notice.
 You can also book time on my calendar whenever i'm not free and then send me a note.
 - **What's the best way to discuss issues with you?** I am extremely open to direct 1 on 1 feedback and don't need a [compliment sandwich](https://www.quickbase.com/blog/stop-using-the-compliment-sandwich-and-give-better-feedback).
+Likewise I may not do that with you.
 - **How do you define "Done"?** My bar for "done" is probably lower than yours (see "Learn in Public", above).
 But I also expect to work on things after they are "initially done", i.e. I probably see more stages to a task than most.
 I do not put documentation at the end of my process so much as use it as a planning and support tool while I code, but having good docs are very much part of how I define "Done".
 Tests are great, but only make sense if there is stability in the API/idea so it is more of a judgment call for me than some who want everything unit tested.
 - **When are you available?** I am a night owl regardless of time zone, weird but true.
 I am currently in New York City and typing this at 4am in the morning.
 I can of course do morning work if it calls for it, but I'm just sharing my weird default.